Rangi42/vibeEmu/README.md

 <img src="gfx/vibeEmu_512px.png" alt="vibeEmu Logo" width="250" />

+> **AI is a tool, not a crutch.**
+> *vibeEmu* is a personal research experiment in **vibe coding** – describing what you want in natural language and letting an asynchronous AI agent do most of the heavy lifting.
+The goal is to measure how far large‑language‑model assistance can take a programmer when building a cycle‑accurate Game Boy ⁄ Game Boy Color emulator in Rust, and where human expertise is still essential.

+This repository intentionally exposes both successes *and* failures so others can judge the approach.
+It is **not** production‑ready software and **not** an endorsement of replacing human engineers with AI.

 vibeEmu is a Game Boy and Game Boy Color emulator written in Rust.
-It now features a cycle‑accurate CPU, MMU, PPU and APU along with a `winit` + `pixels` frontend.
-An ImGui powered debug UI exposes a register viewer and a VRAM viewer, making the emulator useful both for playing games and for studying how the hardware works.
+It aims to feature a cycle‑accurate CPU, MMU, PPU and APU along with a `winit` + `pixels` frontend.
+An ImGui powered debug UI will expose a register viewer and a VRAM viewer, making the emulator useful both for playing games and for studying how the hardware works.